altescy/cachestore/examples/README.md

 square:cache square.disabled_square square.py
 ```

-You can also see more details by using subcommand `details -f <function name>`
+You can also see more details with subcommand `details -f <function name>`
 as follows:

 ```bash